open/close all folders

 The Law speaks: You are cast out.
 I strip you of your names, you are un-dwarf!

 - Star Trek Online deconstructs in the episode "Warzone", mission "The House Always Wins".
 Chancellor J'mpok orders Councillor Torg to be discommendated and the House of Torg dissolved for conspiring with the Romulan Star Empire to destroy the rival House of Martok.
 The Klingons present ritually turn their backs on him, but Torg decides on Taking You with Me and attempts to backstab Worf.
 Worf's son Alexander jumps in front of the knife and bleeds out in Worf's arms.

-- Oleander's quest in Them's Fightin' Herds begins with her banishment from the Sacred Grove in a back-turning ritual shunning.
+- Them's Fightin' Herds: Oleander's quest begins with her banishment from the Sacred Grove in a back-turning ritual shunning.

 - The Total Drama series, like many of the elimination game shows it parodies, features a ritualized expulsion of players who have been Voted Off the Island.
 The "Flush of Shame" in Season 5, where eliminated players are flushed down a giant toilet, is the most cartoonish but otherwise typical.

-- In the South Park episode "Douche and Turd", Stan is banished from South Park for refusing to vote; his ritual consists of him being tied to a horse with a bucket on his head while everyone spits on him and rips his coat as the horse rides away.
+- South Park: In "Douche and Turd", Stan is banished from South Park for refusing to vote.
+His ritual consists of him being tied to a horse with a bucket on his head while everyone spits on him and rips his coat as the horse rides away.

 - Blackballing is a method of rejection through secret ballot, traditionally done by casting a black or white ball into a box.

 - Ancient Athens had "ostracism," where every year a vote was held to banish one citizen for ten years.
 When the ten years were up, the banished person could come back with no further repercussions, unless they managed to get ostracized again.
 The word "ostracize" comes from "ostrokon", meaning pottery shards, which were used as ballots in this practice.